mlcommons/ck/README.md

 benchmark, optimize and deploy Machine Learning Systems in the real world across continuously evolving software, hardware and data sets (see our [ACM TechTalk](https://www.youtube.com/watch?v=7zpeIVwICa4) for more details):

-* CK aims at providing a common playground for researchers and practitioners to share their knowledge in the form of reusable automation recipes with a unified Python API, CLI and meta description:
+* CK aims at providing a simple playground with minimal software dependencies to help researchers and practitioners share their knowledge in the form of reusable automation recipes with a unified Python API, CLI and meta description:
   - [Stable CK automation recipes](https://github.com/mlcommons/ck/tree/master/ck/repo/module)
   - [MLPerf&trade; benchmark automation recipes](https://github.com/mlcommons/ck/tree/master/ck-mlops/repo/module)